ersanchez/notes/autofs.md

     $ systemctl status autofs

-## Configure AutoFS on Client
+## Configure `autofs` on Client

-There are two files you will need to edit on your client computer to configure AutoFS:
+There are two files you will need to edit on your client computer to configure `autofs`:

-* `/etc/auto.master` - this is the first file that AutoFS reads
+* `/etc/auto.master` - this is the configuration file for `autofs`
+* `/etc/auto.nfs` - this map file will contain our list of (Note: you can name this whatever you want)
-* `/etc/auto.nfs`
+    * mount points
+    * location where we want to mount them

 Let's edit `/etc/auto.master` first.

 Add a line to the very end of the existing `auto.master` file that references your base mountpoint and the `auto.nfs` file.

     $ sudo vim /etc/auto.master